-By breaking things down like you no longer have a massive project but rather bite-sized chores that will get you amazing results.
-It is all about how you approach it.
+By breaking things down, you no longer have a massive project staring you in the face.
+Now you have bite-sized chores that you can get done in just minutes but will get you amazing results.

-If you are a bit overwhelmed at this point, don’t worry I have help!
-Jump on over and read Decluttering When Feeling Overwhelmed and relax..you got this!
+If you are a bit overwhelmed, don’t worry; I have help!
+Jump over and read Decluttering When Feeling Overwhelmed and relax..you got this!

 Where to start?

-Your sorting area needs to contain 5 boxes, bags, totes or tubs.
+Your sorting area needs to contain five boxes, bags, totes, or tubs.

 - Give away

 I know setting up a sorting area is nothing new.
-My twist on this is to ALWAYS have one set up.
+My twist on this is: ALWAYS have one set up in your home.

 Yes, at all times.

-This keeps simplifying at the forefront of your mind and reduces the clutter in your home on a more slow and steady pace.
+This keeps simplifying at the forefront of your mind and reduces the clutter in your home at a more slow and steady pace.